sopheakchan/trash-classification/README.md

 # Trash Classification - Can vs Plastic

 A deep learning model to classify trash images into **Can** or **Plastic** categories using MobileNetV2.
+Designed for a **smart reverse vending machine** IoT project that automatically sorts recyclables and rewards users.
 This project includes both a full Keras model for development and a lightweight TFLite model optimized for Raspberry Pi deployment.

 ## Project Overview